 At this time, there is the AfterStep mailing lists for users: as-users.

 as-users is the general AfterStep mailing list, open to all AfterStep questions, concerns

 and ideas (NO LiteSTEP, Window Maker, some-x-app questions unless it really does

 pertain to AfterStep, please).

-The mailing list archives can be read at
+The current mailing list archives for as-users can found at

 AfterStep Documentation - October 2005 ( 80% complete )